l0ve2cr3ate/fullstack-open-2020/part4/blog-list/README.md

 You can run a single test with _only_ method, or by specifying the name of the test with a -t flag.

 toBe uses Object.is to test exact equality.
 If you want to check the value of an object, use toEqual instead.

+### b.
+Testing the backend

+Sometimes it can be useful to mock db when testing --> mongo-mock.
+If you use db for testing, use separate test db.
+_Integration testing_: test multiple components of a system as a group.
+Use a test environment for your tests --> NODE-ENV=test (use cross-env) `runInBand` prevents Jest from running tests in parallel.
+_supertest_ --> to test API

+**Initializing db before tests**
+Tests should NOT depend on state of db --> reset db and generate test data in controlled manner before running tests --> use `beforeEach`

+**Async await**
+--> in order to use await with async operations, they need to return a promise.
+--> await can only be used inside _async_ function.

+**Error-handling and async-await**
+--> use try/catch
+--> express-async-errors eliminates need for writing try/catch blocks --> if an exception occurs in async route, error is automatically passed to error handling middleware.

+**Optimizing beforeEach function**
+If you have an async `forEach` in your `beforeEach`, `beforeEach` won't wait for `forEach` to finish executing.
+Await commands in `forEach` are not in `beforeEach` function, but in separate functions, that `beforeEach` won't wait for.
+Fix --> use `promise.all` to wait for all async operations to be finished.
+`promise.all` transforms array of promises into a single promise that is fulfilled once every promise in the array is resolved. --> executes promises in parallel.
+If promises need to be executed in particular order, use `for...of`.